Advantages and disadvantages of ceramic brake discs

 Avoiding overloading the braking system.

-Ceramic brake disc manufacturing process
+Ceramic brake disc production process

 The production of ceramic discs involves several steps, including: